darumatic/apigee-cli/README.rst

 --------------------
 positional arguments
 --------------------
-This sections lists some useful commands.
+This section lists some useful commands.
 To find more commands use the ``-h, --help`` flag.

 ``apiproducts (apiprods, prods, products)``
 ^^^^^